 Is there a way to prevent separation anxiety, or a way to better prepare for it?

 We don’t have a way to prevent separation anxiety, but a few things you can do to ease the length or severity include:

 - Prepare them for any upcoming changes by talking, reading books, and drawing pictures.
 Let them know what to expect.

 - Allow babies and toddlers to spend time with other adults, especially relatives and caregivers.
 I recommend starting this around 5-6 months.

 - Allow the child to meet new teachers and visit new classrooms before they will be dropped off.
 This helps them have a visual of what they will experience and mentally prepare.

 - Establish a routine and as much consistency as possible.

-KP: With every stage in a child’s development, there are “normal” behaviors that can seem to go too far.
+With every stage in a child’s development, “normal” behaviors can seem to go too far.
 If you have a feeling something is not right, talk to your pediatrician or child therapist.